microsoftgraph/microsoft-graph-docs-contrib/concepts/authenticationmethods-get-started.md

 ## Step 5: Remove a phone number from the user

-Cameron is now working from home so you need to remove their office number from their account.
+Cameron is now working from home so you need to remove the *office* number from his account.

 <!-- {
   "blockType": "request",